xTriixrx/satpy-scrapy/README.md

 <p align="center">

 satpy-scrapy is a modular, multithreaded, protocol based high resolution satellite image scraper which utilizes the Tor network for HTTP/HTTPS web scraping capabilities as well as some FTP support.
-All satellites except the ELEKTRO-L2, ARKTIKA-M1, FY-4A, and FY-2H satellites utilize HTTP/HTTPS Tor requests.
-The ELEKTRO-L2 and ARKTIKA-M1 satellites provide a direct FTP server connection to download images while the FY-4A and FY-2H satellites requires a VPN connection due to China's network blocking Tor requests.
+All satellites except the ELEKTRO-L2, ELEKTRO-L3, ARKTIKA-M1, FY-4A, and FY-2H satellites utilize HTTP/HTTPS Tor requests.
+The ELEKTRO-L2, ELEKTRO-L3, and ARKTIKA-M1 satellites provide a direct FTP server connection to download images while the FY-4A and FY-2H satellites requires a VPN connection due to China's network blocking Tor requests.

-The --images= argument should not be used for the ELEKTRO-L2 satellite and the --utcrange=/--day= arguments should only be used for the ELEKTRO-L2 and the ARKTIKA-M1 satellites.
+The --utcrange=/--day= arguments should only be used for the ELEKTRO-L2, ELEKTRO-L3, and the ARKTIKA-M1 satellites.
 Here are some sample commands for this program:

  * sudo python3 satpy-scrapy.py -h
  * sudo python3 satpy-scrapy.py --help